-The Company has secured what is expected to be sufficient funding to complete the evaluation and predevelopment work on the Project, including the completion of its NI 43-101 feasibility study report and the related 43-101 and JORC Code technical reports, environmental studies, permitting, the commissioning of the Chvaletice demonstration plant and its operation for one year.
-Additional funding will be required for the continuous operation of the demonstration plant, additional land acquisitions, as well as the potential future construction of infrastructure and facilities for the Project (section 8 of this MD&A).
+The Company has sufficient funding to complete the environmental studies, permitting, the commissioning of the Chvaletice demonstration plant and its operation for one year.
+Additional funding will be required for the continuous operation of the demonstration plant, execution of the Engineering, Procurement, Construction Management ("EPCM") services for the Project, additional land acquisitions, as well as the potential future construction of infrastructure and facilities for the Project and the progress of the Company's North American strategy (Section 9 of this MD&A).